bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

       - alice
       - henry

-In Jinja2, dictionarry can be access two ways:
+In Jinja2, dictionary can be access two ways:

 .. code-block:: text